-- Board Independence eleven of thirteen Directors are independent under the Company's Corporate Governance Guidelines and NYSE listing standards.
-All members of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee are independent. - Independent Directors Meetings independent Directors meet in executive sessions each year in January, April and July, without management present. - Lead Director one independent Director serves as Lead Director. - Majority Voting for Directors in an uncontested election, any nominee for Director who receives more votes "withheld" from his or her election than votes "for" such election is expected to tender his or her resignation for prompt consideration by the Governance and Nominating Committee and by the Board of Directors. - Director Tenure the average tenure of our independent Directors has decreased from 16.5 years for each of the 11 independent Directors in 2011 to 8.3 years for each of our current 11 independent Directors.
-Four new independent Directors have joined the Board of Directors since April 2012. - Stock Ownership Guidelines for Directors and Executive Officers the Company adopted stock ownership guidelines for Directors and executive officers in July 2012, and the Company increased the stock ownership guidelines for Directors in July 2014.
-Each of the Directors and executive officers satisfies the stock ownership guidelines or is within the grace period provided by the stock ownership guidelines to achieve compliance. - Annual Board and Chief Executive Officer Self-Evaluations each year, the Governance and Nominating Committee of the Board of Directors administers self-evaluations of the Board of Directors and its committees, and the Compensation Committee of the Board of Directors administers an evaluation of the Chief Executive Officer. - Hedging Transactions Prohibited the Company's insider trading policy prohibits short sales and hedging transactions of shares of the Company's Common Stock by Directors, officers and employees. - Performance-Based Compensation the Company relies heavily on performance-based compensation for executive officers, including awards of performance-based restricted stock. - Double-Trigger Vesting Provisions the Company's 2014 Omnibus Equity and Incentive Plan (2014 Omnibus Plan) provides double-trigger vesting provisions for long-term equity awards. - Clawback Policy the Board of Directors may require reimbursement of certain bonuses or incentive compensation awarded to an executive officer if, as the result of that executive officer's misconduct, the Company is required to restate all or a portion of its financial statements. - CEO Succession Planning the Company's succession plan, which the Board of Directors reviews annually, addresses both an unexpected loss of the CEO as well as longer-term succession. - The Values & Expectations of 168 the Company's code of business conduct and ethics, entitled "The Values & Expectations of 168," emphasizes individual responsibility and accountability, encourages reporting and dialogue about ethics concerns, and focuses on the Company's core principles of integrity, commitment, responsible entrepreneurship and moral courage. - Statement of Governance Policy the Board of Directors adopted our Statement of Governance Policy in April 2016, which recognizes that conducting our business in conformity with The Values & Expectations of 168 is essential to advancing our fundamental objective of building long-term stockholder value.
+- Board Independence eleven of twelve Directors are independent under the Company's Corporate Governance Guidelines and NYSE listing standards.
+All members of the Audit Committee, the Compensation Committee and the Governance and Nominating Committee are independent. - Independent Directors Meetings independent Directors meet in executive sessions each year in January, April and July, without management present. - Lead Director one independent Director serves as Lead Director. - Majority Voting for Directors in an uncontested election, any nominee for Director who receives more votes "withheld" from his or her election than votes "for" such election is expected to tender his or her resignation for prompt consideration by the Governance and Nominating Committee and by the Board of Directors. - Director Tenure the average tenure of our independent Directors has decreased from 16.5 years for each independent Director in 2011 to 8.2 years as of May 31, 2020, and seven of our current independent Directors joined the Board of Directors since 2012. - Stock Ownership Guidelines for Directors and Executive Officers the Company adopted stock ownership guidelines for Directors and executive officers in July 2012, and the Company increased the stock ownership guidelines for Directors in July 2014.
+Each of the Directors and executive officers satisfies the stock ownership guidelines or is within the grace period provided by the stock ownership guidelines to achieve compliance.

+- Annual Board and Chief Executive Officer Self-Evaluations each year, the Governance and Nominating Committee of the Board of Directors administers self-evaluations of the Board of Directors and its committees, and the Compensation Committee of the Board of Directors administers an evaluation of the Chief Executive Officer. - Hedging Transactions Prohibited the Company's insider trading policy prohibits short sales and hedging transactions of shares of the Company's Common Stock by Directors, officers and employees. - Pledging Prohibited the Company's insider trading policy was amended in fiscal 2017 to provide that, effective as of June 1, 2017, pledging of shares of the Company's Common Stock by Directors, officers and employees is prohibited, subject to limited exceptions. - Performance-Based Compensation the Company relies heavily on performance-based compensation for executive officers, including awards of performance-based restricted stock. - Double-Trigger Vesting Provisions the 2014 Omnibus Plan provides double-trigger vesting provisions for long-term equity awards. - Clawback Policy the Board of Directors may require reimbursement of certain bonuses or incentive compensation awarded to an executive officer if, as the result of that executive officer's misconduct, the Company is required to restate all or a portion of its financial statements. - Chief Executive Officer Succession Planning the Company's succession plan, which the Board of Directors reviews annually, addresses both an unexpected loss of the Chief Executive Officer as well as longer-term succession. - The Values & Expectations of 168 the Company's code of business conduct and ethics, entitled "The Values & Expectations of 168," emphasizes individual responsibility and accountability, encourages reporting and dialogue about ethics concerns, and focuses on the Company's core principles of integrity, commitment, responsible entrepreneurship and moral courage. - Statement of Governance Policy the Board of Directors adopted our Statement of Governance Policy in 2016, which recognizes that conducting our business in conformity with The Values & Expectations of 168 is essential to advancing our fundamental objective of building long-term stockholder value.

-See also "Information Regarding Meetings and Committees of the Board of Directors" at page 18 for further information on the Company's governance practices.
+See also "Information Regarding Meetings and Committees of the Board of Directors" at page 17 for further information on the Company's governance practices.
 Additional information about our majority voting policy appears under the caption "Voting Rights" on page 7.